AndrewBDavis/tmk_core_infinity/README.md

 ==================================
 This is a keyboard firmware library with some useful features for Atmel AVR and Cortex-M.

 This [tmk_core_infinity](https://github.com/AndrewBDavis/tmk_core_infinity) repo is outdated and is specifically for compiling TMK firmware for the Input Club Infinity keyboard without LEDs.
 It includes CibiOS and CiboOS-Contrib versions that were found to work with Kairyu's TMK code.
-It is not recommended as a stand-alone replacement for the latest [tmk_keyboard](https://github.com/tmk/tmk_keyboard).
+It is not recommended as a stand-alone replacement for the most current [tmk_keyboard](https://github.com/tmk/tmk_keyboard).

 It is also recommended that you use my [/keyboard/infinity_chibios/](https://github.com/AndrewBDavis/keyboard/tree/master/infinity_chibios) files and follow the instructions to compile the .bin file there.
 This will save you from editing cconfig.h and the Makefile.